kshraddha1413/BasicDefination/README.md

 Rest API is stateless:
 stateless means server not holds the all information for request.client has to send all the information needed for server in every htttp request. https://restfulapi.net/statelessness/
+Statelessness means that every HTTP request happens in complete isolation.
+When the client makes an HTTP request, it includes all information necessary for the server to fulfill that request.
+The server never relies on information from previous requests.
+If that information was important, the client would have sent it again in this request.

 REST stands for REpresentational State Transfer.